anmol5varma/leetcode-api/README.md

 ### Get Questions by Difficulty

 ```
-GET /questions/difficulty/<difficulty>
+GET /api/v1/questions
 ```

-Returns a list of questions that are tagged with the given `difficulty`.
+Returns a list of questions that are tagged with the given `difficulty` list and the given `company` list.

 #### Request Parameters